api2cart/javascript-sdk/docs/ProductApi.md

 let opts = {
   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 'productId': "10", // String | Retrieves products' options specified by product id 'langId': "3", // String | Language id
+  'storeId': "1", // String | Store Id
+  'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-Max allowed count=250 'params': "id,name,sort_order", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,name,sort_order", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'params': "id,name,sort_order", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,name,sort_order" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'productId': "10", // String | Retrieves products' options specified by product id 'langId': "3", // String | Language id
-  'storeId': "1" // String | Store Id
 };
 apiInstance.productOptionList(opts, (error, data, response) => {
   if (error) {